 During the first half of 2020, we initiated the evaluation of motixafortide as a potential therapy for COVID-19-induced inflammatory lung disorders, including acute respiratory distress syndrome, or ARDS.
 In this regard, substantial data is emerging regarding the involvement of neutrophils, neutrophil extracellular traps (NETs), monocytes and macrophages in the development of ARDS secondary to COVID-19 and other viral infections; as well as the key involvement of CXCR4 as a mediator of those cells in the inflamed pulmonary tissue.
 Based on the scientific data indicating the importance of blocking the CXCR4/CXCL12 axis during ARDS, we believe that motixafortide may be of potential benefit for patients with ARDS.
 Following our initial evaluation, in November 2020, we announced initiation of a Phase 1b study in patients with ARDS secondary to COVID-19 and other respiratory viral infections.
 The study is an investigator-initiated study, led by Wolfson Medical Center, in Israel, to evaluate motixafortide in patients hospitalized with ARDS.
-The primary endpoint of the study is to assess the safety of motixafortide in the study, with a preliminary analysis planned after ten patients have completed the initial treatment period.
-As the incidence of COVID-19 in Israel has declined dramatically since the beginning of 2021 as a result of a highly successful vaccination campaign, results of the preliminary analysis, which were expected in the second half of 2021, are now expected in 2022 (although timelines are ultimately controlled by the independent investigator and are therefore subject to change).
+The primary endpoint of the study is to assess the safety of motixafortide in these patients; respiratory parameters and inflammatory biomarkers will be assessed as exploratory endpoints.
+Up to 25 patients will be enrolled in the study, with a preliminary analysis planned after ten patients have completed the initial treatment period.
+Results of the preliminary analysis are expected in 2022 (although timelines are ultimately controlled by the independent investigator and are therefore subject to change).